Stem cell basics

 Even when a matched sample is used, there is a high risk of rejection due to graft versus host disease.
 This is a case where the immune system of the patient recognizes the transplanted cells as being foreign and starts attacking them.
 In addition, bone marrow donation involves surgery.
 It is a surgical procedure, which is invasive even for the donor.

 The final point to consider is that the age of the donor may be relevant because even stem cells age.
 Studies have compared stem cells from young versus younger donors and noticed significant differences in robustness in these samples.
 Visit our lesson on stem cells and aging to learn more about this topic.

 We will end this lesson by highlighting potential stem cell sources that are available for cell therapies: adult stem cells, induced pluripotent cells and newborn stem cells.

 Adult stem cells can be isolated from the bone marrow and a variety of other tissues.
-Isolating adult stem cells can be difficult because the number of stem cells in our body decrease as we age.
+Isolating adult stem cells can be difficult because the number of stem cells decrease as we age.